-The data on the ICT usage at municipal authorities are as at 31 December of the respective year.
-The population contains all municipal authorities, including city parts of the Capital City of Prague.
-It is 100% survey.
 The data on information technologies accessible to the public in libraries come from sources of the National Information and Consulting Centre for Culture (NIPOS).
 Data on equipment and usage of information technologies by health establishments in the Czech Republic are taken from the annual report, which is developed by the Institute of Health Information and Statistics of the Czech Republic (IHIS) in cooperation with the Ministry of Health of the Czech Republic and the Czech Statistical Office.
 Data on information technology equipment of schools in the Czech Republic come from data sources of the Ministry of Education, Youth and Sports of the CR, which collects data on available IT infrastructure at basic, secondary, and higher professional schools.